The Amp is dedicated to providing an enjoyable experience for everyone.

 - The Amp offers accessibility seating in the Pit and in Section 202, Row WC.

-Designated accessible parking for persons with disabilities is located in front of the Box Office in the Beaver Toyota Premium Parking Lot.
+Designated accessible parking for persons with disabilities is located in front of the Box Office in the on-site premium parking lot.
 A valid, appropriate handicap placard or license plate is required to park in a space identified as reserved for persons with disabilities.

 Guests should arrive early to ensure space availability and to allow time to reach their seats prior to the start of show.
 The parking lot opens two (2) hours before gates on the day of an event.